bnmou/Azure-Enterprise-Simulation/7 - Incident Response.md

 <details>
 <summary>🔄 4) Recovery — Restoring Host</summary>

+After containing the host, blocking the IOCs, and eradicating the threat, we can move onto the recovery phase by beginning to release the host from containment.

 Our victim machine (`wayne-client`) was an **Azure VM**.
 Because it’s cloud-hosted, we can restore to a **known-good state** using **Azure Backup / Restore Point** or by creating a **new VM from a snapshot**.